 Not important, not urgent

 Urgency aside, how important a task is usually depends on what your responsibilities are.
 An unimportant task for you might be important for someone else in your team depending on their responsibilities.

 One good way to evaluate an activity is comparing it to your OKRs.
 Tasks that score low on your urgent/important scale just be placed on the back burner or eliminated altogether.

 Urgent but not important

 This is your classic everyday to-do list.
 The best way to manage these tasks is through delegation.
 Create relevant roles and share responsibilities within your team to effectively manage these tasks.

-Your responsibility as a leader is ensuring that people are aware of their responsibilities and able to perform them.
+Your responsibility as a leader is to ensure that people are aware of their responsibilities and able to perform them.
 Mismanagement of this type of tasks often results into getting carried away by your whirlwind.

 My experience using the matrix